-Glucose is one of the metabolic fuels that is vital for crustaceans to compensate energy demanding processes like molting/growth and reproduction and hence, regulation of glucose levels is considered important (Jimenez and Stephen, 2015).
-Hence, glucose metabolism is a key factor and is under the control of endocrine factors in crustaceans.
-Crustacean eyestalks comprised of a major centre linked to nervous system and endocrine system known as the X-organ sinus gland complex (XO-SG) that secretes a range of peptides.
-Crustacean hyperglycemic hormone (CHH) is of the eyestalk peptides involved in the regulation of homeostasis of carbohydrate metabolism homeostasis (Fanjal-Moles, 2006; Pillai et al., 2010; Nithya et al., 2013).
-Despite of thorough understanding of CHH at the molecular level and also mode of action and its target tissues like hepatopancreas and muscle in crustaceans, factors that are involved in the regulation of secretion of CHH from its source is not well understood, (Ohira, 2016).
+Carbohydrates and lipids are important energy sources and nutritional components to meet the energy demand of an organism including crustaceans (Zhan et al., 2020; Chen et al., 2023).
+With regards to the carbohydrates, studies have shown that the dietary composition of crustaceans comprised of at least in part 20 % to 30 % carbohydrates (Wang et al., 2016).
+Moreover, glucose is one of the metabolic fuels that is vital for crustaceans to compensate energy demanding processes like molting/growth and reproduction and hence, regulation of glucose levels is considered important (Jimenez and Stephen, 2015).
+On the other hand, excess of carbohydrate intake may cause abnormal growth, and increases high mortality in crustaceans (Li et al., 2013).
+Hence, regulation of glucose metabolism is a key factor and is controlled and coordinated by endocrine factors in crustaceans.
+Crustacean eyestalks comprised of a major centre linked to nervous system and endocrine system known as the X- organ sinus gland complex (XO-SG) that secretes a range of peptides.
+Crustacean hyperglycemic hormone (CHH) is one of the eyestalk peptides involved in the regulation of homeostasis of carbohydrate metabolism homeostasis (Fanjal-Moles, 2006; Pillai et al., 2010; Nithya et al., 2013).
+Despite of thorough understanding of CHH at the molecular level and also mode of action and its target tissues like hepatopancreas and muscle in crustaceans, factors that are involved in the regulation of secretion of CHH from its source is not well understood, (Ohira, 2016; Zhang et al., 2020).